-- Ordinarily, the hiring manager makes the final selection decision.
-Search committees may be asked to forward recommendations (not rankings of the top three candidates) to the hiring manager or provost, or in the case of senior officer positions to the President. - The hiring manager works with Human Resources to put together an offer for the selected candidate.
-The hiring manager calls the top candidate to extend a verbal offer.
-Human Resources follow-ups with the written offer.
-Both verbal and written offers are contingent upon the applicant completing all steps in the investigatory process (such as reference checks, background investigations, etc.) - The hiring manager notifies internal candidates regarding the selection.
-Human Resources is available for consultation regarding turndown process.
+- Ordinarily, the hiring supervisor will make the final selection. - The hiring supervisor will work with Human Resources to put together an offer for the selected candidate.
+The hiring supervisor will call the successful candidate to give the verbal offer.
+Human Resources will follow-up with the written offer.
+Both verbal and written offers are contingent upon the applicant completing all steps in the investigatory process (such as reference checks, background investigations, fingerprinting, etc.) - The hiring supervisor will notify all internal candidates regarding the selection.
+Human Resources will be available for consultation regarding turndown process.